Canon 200D vs Olympus E-M10

 Feature comparison: Canon 200D vs Olympus E-M10

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 has an electronic viewfinder (1440k dots), while the 200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the E-M10 offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the E-M10 has a higher magnification (0.58x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 200D and Olympus E-M10 along with similar information for a selection of comparators.

 One feature that differentiates the E-M10 and the 200D is in-body image stabilization (IBIS).
 The E-M10 reduces the risk of handshake-induced blur with all attached lenses, while the 200D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The 200D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the E-M10 does not have a selfie-screen.